 After it closed in 1957, it languished for years as the Santa Fe Railway offices.
 Slated for demolition, Affeldt convinced the railway to sell it to him.
+Today, it’s privately owned and the public spaces are filled with art making it feel like a gallery.
 In the hotel, you’ll find the award-winning Turquoise Room restaurant that was run by James Beard-nominated chef John Sharpe until 2020 when he and his wife Patricia retired.
 Sharpe’s right hand man for 30 years, Jesus Nunez, has taken the reins to lead the restaurant.

 Across from the hotel, you’ll find a beautiful little courtyard that’s home to the world’s smallest church.
 Before it was a peaceful courtyard, it was a longtime bar called the Skylark.
 When new owners bought the building, they removed the roof and locals like to joke it became the town’s first topless bar.
 All kidding aside, it’s a wonderful place to get some shade, sit on its pastel-colored wooden seats and read the outdoor exhibit panels there that tell the history of the town.

 Get Wet at McHood Park at Clear Creek Reservoir